And a happy Monday to you, hour two of the Rush Limbaugh Show.

 There's an event you need to know about, and I'll tell you about it next on the Rush Limbaugh Show for a Monday.

-More of your calls and some and some travel suggestions for your weekend coming right up.
+More of your calls and some travel suggestions for your weekend coming right up.

 It is the Rush Limbaugh Show for a Monday, 1-800-282-2882.

-And you know, the reason I know a little something about this next thing in Arizona is because some of our own local tea party are verily uh are very heavily wired into it.
+And you know, the reason I know a little something about this next thing in Arizona is because some of our own local tea party are very heavily wired into it.

-My buddy Phil Dennis, who's sort of the uh grand poo-ba of the Dallas Tea Party, uh sent me an email, and uh, and here's what it is, it has to do with uh with Phoenix.
+My buddy Phil Dennis, who's sort of the grand poo-bah of the Dallas Tea Party, sent me an email.

-And this is a real heads up for those listening on Proud Rush Limbaugh affiliate, uh, the big 550 KFYI in Phoenix.
+And this is a real heads up for those listening on Proud Rush Limbaugh affiliate the big 550 KFYI in Phoenix because your afternoon guy, Mike Broomhead, is going to emcee this thing.

 Good for you, Mike.

-And um here's the bottom line six o'clock, uh Saturday evening at Tempe Diablo Stadium.
+And here's the bottom line: 6 o'clock Saturday evening at Tempe Diablo Stadium.

-It's uh the sort of the spring training home of the Los Angeles Angels of Anaheim, one of the most confusingly uh titled sports franchises in history.
+It's the sort of the spring training home of the Los Angeles Angels of Anaheim, one of the most confusingly titled sports franchises in history.

-And uh you're gonna hear from a couple of people.
+And you're going to hear from a couple of people.

 This one's worth the price of admission, which is free.

-Uh I think they're they're I think they'll uh you're always in anything that's free, they'll always have something you can donate to if you want to to just help the cause or help them do other events of this type.
+I think you're always, and anything that's free, they'll always have something you can donate to if you want to to just help the cause or help them do other events of this type.

-Sheriff Joe Arpayo, the always irrepressible and always inspiring Sheriff Joe Arpayo.
+Sheriff Joe Arpaio, the always irrepressible and always inspiring Sheriff Joe Arpaio.

-And in the uh world of economic wars, here's how this goes.
+And in the world of economic wars, here's how this goes.

 Let's say something is boycotted by people who are looking to damage it, but you view the target of the boycott as unduly punished and unfairly victimized.

-So you want to subvert the effects of the of the boycott by uh choosing uh proactively to shower your money onto the unfairly victimized boycott victim.
+So you want to subvert the effects of the boycott by choosing proactively to shower your money onto the unfairly victimized boycott victim.

-That is a bycot, where you say, okay, you folks are not going to spend money in Arizona.
+That is a bycott where you say, okay, you folks are not going to spend money in Arizona.

 How about that?